Camora0/Wasteland-Reborn/README.md

 You must join the F4NV Discord in order to download the AMR and CSAA files.
 Once you have joined, go to the ***F4NV News and Announcements*** tab and click on ***released-F4NV-content***.
 Then scroll up until you find those two files.
 They are located right under the **.45 Auto Pistol (Colt M1911)** mod.

 ## After Installation

+### Modifying INIs

+Due to the size of this modlist, the developer was suggested to add BethINI Pie for those that are not very geeky with INIs.

+### Setting BethINI Pie up incase it is not set up automatically:
+1. Set the Game Path to: "(Your install folder)\Stock Game and make sure to select ***Fallout4.exe***";
+2. Set the INI Path to: "(Your install folder)\profiles\Wasteland Reborn";
+3. Use the Restore Backup if you want to use your backed up INIs again.

+It is recommended to use BethINI Pie to change:
++ Changing the resolution of the game, display mode (default should be set and left at Borderless Windowed);
++ Changing shadow properties;
++ Changing view distances (these specific changes can have detrimental performance changes, thus leaving them at the set values are ***HIGHLY RECOMMENDED***).

+### Saving on disk space ***(Highly OPTIONAL)***

+After a successful download deleting the ***downloads*** folder's content is safe.
+Note: If the user does end up cleaning the folder, a redownload ***WILL*** be in order if they do end up deciding to update.
+As the modpack in the very first phase (open beta) expect to be bombarded with updates of any caliber.

 ### How to start up Wasteland Reborn